A Novel by Umesh Ramakrishnan

 AI in Classified Ops Confirmed

-Wall Street Journal reports Claude was used in real-time during the operation — the first known use of a commercial AI model in a classified military mission.
+Wall Street Journal reports Claude was used in real-time, the first known use of a commercial AI in a classified military mission.

 Threshold Crossed